shufanhe/MyRecipe/docs/iteration_report_2.md

 Assigning:
    - Shufan
+     - Implement User Account with add recipe
-     - Recipe of the day
+     - Review and Rate Recipe
-     - Add recipes
-     - Show different recipes with the same view_recipe file
    - Diana
-     - View Category
-     - If time permits, write 10 recipes for testing
+     - Edit and delete recipe
+     - Implement User Preferences
    - Khanh
+     - Implement Admin accounts and admin delete
      - Save recipes
-     - If time permits, write 10 recipes for testing
    - Note: Everyone write documentations for the work you have done so far.

 Week 4 Plan
 ----------------
 1. User Stories:
-   - User account page frontend
-   - Homepage frontend
+   - Continue any missing stories from prior report.
-2. Extra
+2. Extra:
-   - 10 more recipes and covers for Recipe of the Day and searching purposes
+   - Front-end design
+   - Unit-tests

 Week 5 Plan
 ----------------
 1. User Stories:
    - Notifications for creators
-   - Creator profiles
+   - Creator profiles, allowing other users to see profiles.
-   -
-2. Extra
+2. Extra:
-   - 10 more recipes and covers for Recipe of the Day and searching purposes
+   - Unit-test